Soumya0481/Area_calculator_pypro/README.md

 # Area_calculator_pypro
-The name represent the area calculator mean
+HEllo welcome is repo\nTHIS is a area calculator